 Wallace Invitational for Scholarships in Engineering

-- Submit Wichita State application materials by Oct.
-15, 2020
+- Have submitted your Wichita State admissions application materials by October 23, 2020.

-- Declare an engineering major on your WSU Admissions application
+- Declare an engineering major on your admissions application.

 - Meet one of the following criteria: